onionshare/onionshare/BUILD.md

 Install Xcode from the Mac App Store.
 Once it's installed, run it for the first time to set it up.
 Also, run this to make sure command line tools are installed: `xcode-select --install`.
 And finally, open Xcode, go to Preferences > Locations, and make sure under Command Line Tools you select an installed version from the dropdown.
 (This is required for installing Qt5.)

-Download and install Python 3.7.2 from https://www.python.org/downloads/release/python-372/.
-I downloaded `python-3.7.2-macosx10.9.pkg`.
+Download and install Python 3.7.4 from https://www.python.org/downloads/release/python-374/.
+I downloaded `python-3.7.4-macosx10.9.pkg`.

 You may also need to run the command `/Applications/Python\ 3.7/Install\ Certificates.command` to update Python 3.6's internal certificate store.
 Otherwise, you may find that fetching the Tor Browser .dmg file fails later due to a certificate validation error.

-Install Qt 5.12.1 from https://download.qt.io/archive/qt/5.12/5.12.1/.
-I downloaded `qt-opensource-mac-x64-5.12.1.dmg`.
-In the installer, you can skip making an account, and all you need is `Qt` > `Qt 5.12.1` > `macOS`.
+Install Qt 5.13.0 for macOS from https://www.qt.io/offline-installers.
+I downloaded `qt-opensource-mac-x64-5.13.0.dmg`.
+In the installer, you can skip making an account, and all you need is `Qt` > `Qt 5.13.0` > `macOS`.

 Now install pip dependencies.
 If you want to use a virtualenv, create it and activate it first: